CHAPTER EIGHT

 SECTION THREE AND FOUR give the values of M chosen by the various law schools.

-SECTION FIVE In MY may be of interest to those on a law school's admission committee.
+SECTION FIVE This section may be of interest to those on a law school's admission committee.

 TOPICS OF THIS SECTION